-However, the practical effectiveness of ZOO-based FL remains limited due to its seriously slow convergence.
+However, the practical effectiveness of ZO-based FL is limited by its seriously slow convergence \citep{fang2022communication, li2024achieving}.
 A key factor is that LLMs often exhibit heterogeneous and anisotropic curvature across their parameter space~\citep{kingma2014adam, yao2021adahessian, benzing2022gradient}, making it difficult for vanilla ZO-SGD to adaptively scale updates.
-While prior work has shown that second-order information—such as Hessians or their diagonal approximations—can significantly accelerate convergence~\citep{kingma2014adam, ye2018hessian, zhao2024second, jiang2024adaptive}, estimating Hessian approximation and applying such curvature-aware techniques in FL are already non-trivial.
-The challenge becomes even more pronounced in dimension-free communication frameworks, where transmitting any Hessian-related information reintroduces costs that scale with model size—directly contradicting the goal of scalar-only communication.
-This tension leads to our research question: \textit{ Can we accelerate federated ZO fine-tuning while preserving dimension-free communication?} To answer this question, we propose a new FL framework that decouples scalar-only communication from vanilla ZO-SGD, enabling the integration of Hessian-informed optimization.
-Within this framework, we introduce {\alg}, an efficient FL algorithm via \underline{H}essian-\underline{i}nformed zeroth-order optimization and \underline{S}calar-\underline{o}nly communication.
-Specifically, it captures second-order information through diagonal Hessian approximation without increasing communication cost. {\alg} maintains the scalar-only communication while significantly improving convergence via Hessian-informed preconditioning.
+While prior work has shown that second-order information (e.g., Hessians or their diagonal approximations) can significantly accelerate convergence~\citep{kingma2014adam, ye2018hessian, jiang2024adaptive, zhao2024second}, estimating Hessian approximation and applying such curvature-aware techniques in FL are non-trivial and even more pronounced in dimension-free communication frameworks, where \textbf{transmitting any Hessian-related information reintroduces expensive costs that scale with model size linearly or even quadratically, directly contradicting the goal of scalar-only communication}.
+This tension leads to our key research question: